repraze-org/call-cache/README.md

     Cache: foo - Getting data, next time in 300000 //debug Fetching Foo
     Retrieved Foo
+    Cache: bar - Getting data, next time in 300000 //debug Fetching Bar
+    Retrieved Bar

 ## API

 ### get : function(key, generator, [callback, options])

-* Calls the generator function and pass the callback function if there is no cache for the specified key
+* Calls the generator function and pass the callback function when needed if there is no cache for the specified key
+* Generator functions not requiring a callback can simply return a value that will be passed to the callback
 * Calls callback directly with any n cached arguments passed by the generator function
 * Callback is optional to only define periodical functions
 * Optional options can be provided to overwrite global ones